The

 Tana

-are shrinking as land is used by subsistence agriculture, settlement,
+also under extreme pressure, shrinking as land is used by

 The